 Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.

-Further information on changes introduced, including new provisions on seniority of CLBILS facilities, can be found on the CLBILS FAQs for businesses.
+You can find further information on changes introduced, including new provisions on seniority of CLBILS facilities, in the CLBILS FAQs for businesses.

 What lenders will need from you

 When you apply for a business loan, most lenders will ask you for the following: